TradeControl/tradecontrol.github.io/tutorials/services.md

 #### Cash Statement - Pay

-Clickin the 'Pay' button opens the Payment Recharge section where Organisation, Cash Code, transaction value and VAT status can be edited.
+Clicking the 'Pay' button opens the Payment Recharge section where Organisation, Cash Code, transaction value and VAT status can be edited.

 The next two buttons on this screen are simply shortcuts: 'Add Payment' opens Payment Entry and 'Transfers' opens Cash Transfers